csugrue/ofSite/_documentation/graphics/ofPixels_.markdown

 _description: _

-This returns a raw pointer to the pixel data.
+Returns a raw pointer to the pixel data.
 Changing this will change the value of the pixels in the ofPixels object.
-One way to inspect the values returns in this pointer would be:
+One way to inspect the values returned in this pointer would be:
 ~~~~{.cpp}
 unsigned char* pixPtr = pix.getPixels();
 while(pixPtr) {